 Volvo Trucks is now replicating this partnership model with customers, infrastructure partners, dealerships, and communities across the country as it delivers trucks to more and more fleets.
 Whether you are talking about a partnership in the transportation world, or some other industry, Volvo Trucks has learned that the key to success is respecting the concerns and challenges raised by key stakeholders and working together to design mutually beneficial solutions.

 Volvo LIGHTS – Lessons Learned and Key Insights

 Hear from project partners about the insights gained by participating in the three-year Volvo LIGHTS project.
 Project partners interviewed include Volvo Trucks North America, South Coast Air Quality Management District, NFI Industries, Dependable Highway Express, Southern California Edison, and Reach Out.

-Volvo LIGHTS (Low Impact Green Heavy Transport Solutions) is part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment—particularly in disadvantaged communities.
-The total project cost is $90 million, with a funding award of $44.8 million.
+Volvo LIGHTS (Low Impact Green Heavy Transport Solutions) was part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment—particularly in disadvantaged communities.
+The total project cost was $90 million, with a funding award of $44.8 million.

 Volvo LIGHTS is an extraordinary union of public and private stakeholders that have the expertise, capital, and commitment to propel battery electric freight movement beyond the ‘demonstration’ phase into a widespread reality.